chipzoller/kyverno-pss/README.md

 ### Helm chart alignment

 Need to align these with the kyverno-policies Helm chart and figure out how to deal with optional and/or alternate policies.
+An alternate would be in baseline/06-disallow-hostports.
+Host ports are either denied (set to `0`) or allowed with only a permitted array/range.
+The commented out rule represents the more permissive alternate rule.
+An optional policy (although unexplained) would be restricted/05-require-non-root-groups.